ThemeFuse/Unyson-Documentation/extensions/introduction.rst

 .. note::

-   Every extension has everything it needs in its own folder: settings, options, scripts, styles, etc. In this way, extensions can be easy added or removed.
+   Every extension has everything it needs in its own folder: settings, options, scripts, styles, etc.
+   In this way, extensions can be easy added or removed without affecting other files.